edgeimpulse/expert-projects/audio-projects/occupancy-sensing-silabs-xg24.md

 ---
-description: Using the SiLabs xG24 to determine if a room is occupied or empty.
+description: Using captured audio and the SiLabs xG24 to determine if a room is occupied or empty.
 ---

 # Occupancy Sensing - SiLabs EFR32MG24